The 6 Best Prepaid Travel Cards for Australians 2025

 • Some cashback earning opportunity on local spending

-• Easy online overseas transfers - 8 AUD fee and exchange rate markups apply
+• Easy online overseas transfers with no HSBC fee - exchange rate markups likely to apply

 More info